 Let $L/K$ be an almost classically Galois extension with normal complement $J$ and Galois complement $M$.
 Then $\widetilde{L}/M$ is a Galois extension with group $J$, and it has the same degree as the extension $L/K$.
 We can define properties of Galois extensions in this setting by means of the extension $\widetilde{L}/M$.

-\begin{defi} Let $L/K$ be an almost classically Galois extension with normal complement $J$ and let $n\in\mathbb{Z}_{>0}$. \begin{itemize} \item[1.]
-We say that $L/K$ is almost cyclic (resp. abelian) if $J$ is cyclic (resp. abelian). \item[2.]
-We say that $L/K$ has exponent $n$ if the group $J$ has exponent $n$. \item[3.]
+\begin{defi} Let $L/K$ be an almost classically Galois extension. \begin{itemize} \item[1.]
+We say that $L/K$ is almost cyclic (resp. almost abelian) if it admits some normal complement $J$ which is cyclic (resp. abelian). \item[2.]
+We say that $L/K$ has exponent $n\in\mathbb{Z}_{>0}$ if it admits some normal complement $J$ which has exponent $n$. \item[3.]
 We say that $L/K$ is almost Kummer with respect to $n$ if it is almost abelian with exponent dividing $n$. \end{itemize} \end{defi}

 The notion of almost cyclic extension had already been introduced in \cite[Definition 3.1]{byott2007}.